1933 Tour de France: Pre-race favourites

 The French team has been named the best collection of pre-war cyclists.
 The Belgian team had talented riders, but were split between French-speaking and Dutch-speaking cyclists.

 The Italian team was headed by Learco Guerra.
 Guerra had won three stages in the 1933 Giro d'Italia and had been world champion.
 Tour director Henri Desgrange had named Guerra as probable winner of the race.

+Route and stages

+The highest point of elevation in the race was 2556 m at the summit tunnel of the Col du Galibier mountain pass on stage 7.

 Race overview

 On 27 June 1933, the Tour de France was started by Josephine Baker.

 The French team, that had won the last three Tours de France, started well.
 Maurice Archambaud won the first stage, and lead the general classification until the Alps.

 In the third stage, French sprinter Charles Pélissier, who had already won 13 Tour stages in his career, hit a car.
 He continued the race, but was injured, and finished behind the time limit.

 Until the eighth stage, the battle for the lead was between Archambaud and Learco Guerra.
 In that eighth stage, French cyclist Georges Speicher asked permission to his team leader Archambaud if he could go for the stage win, and he could.
 He raced away, and won the stage.

 In the mountains of the ninth stage, Archambaud could not compete with the rest.
 When Archambaud folded on the Allos, somebody else could take over the lead.
 The next cyclist in the General Classification, Guerra, had a flat tire, and could not win enough time.
 In the end, it was unknown Belgian Georges Lemaire who took over the lead.
 Guerra was only 23 seconds behind in the General Classification after that stage.

 In stage 10, all but six cyclists finished more than 22 minutes after the winner.
 According to the rules, the cut-off time (the extra time that a cyclist can lose on the stage winner before he is taken out of the race) was 8% of the time of the stage winner.
 That rule would have put everybody but these six cyclists out of the race.
 Because of this, the Tour director Henri Desgrange extended the cut-off time for this stage to 10%, in this way 43 cyclists stayed in the race.